 SHA1 The C implementation of the SHA1 message digest is written by Peter Gutmann, and hacked some more by Andrew Kuchling and Niels Möller.
 Released into the public domain.
-Assembler for x86 by Niels Möller, released under the LGPL.
+Assembler for x86, x86_64 and ARM by Niels Möller, released under the LGPL.

-SHA256 Written by Niels Möller, using Peter Gutmann's SHA1 code as a model.
+SHA2 Written by Niels Möller, using Peter Gutmann's SHA1 code as a model.
 Released under the LGPL.